pathosense/taiyaki/README.md

 The recommended way to produce this fasta file is as follows:

+  1. Extract read IDs from a given fastq read file.

+    awk '{if(NR%4==1) print $1}' ./READS.fastq | sed -e "s/^@//" > READS.txt

+  2. Extract reads from multi_read_fast5_file(s) based on a list of read_ids using the [ont_fast5_api](https://github.com/nanoporetech/ont_fast5_api#fast5_subset)  package

+    fast5_subset -i ./fast5 -s output_directory -l READS.txt

-  1. Align Guppy fastq basecalls to a reference genome using Guppy Aligner or Minimap.
-This will produce one or more SAM files.
+  3. Align Guppy fastq basecalls to a reference genome using Guppy Aligner (or [Minimap2](https://github.com/lh3/minimap2).
+This will produce one or more .sam files.

+    ~/ont-guppy/bin/guppy_aligner -i input_directory -s alignment --align_ref REFERENCE.fasta -t 8

-  2. Use the `get_refs_from_sam.py` script to extract a snippet of the reference for each mapped read.
-You can filter reads by coverage.
+  4. Use the `get_refs_from_sam.py` script (Taiyaki) to extract a snippet of the reference for each mapped read.
+You can also filter reads by coverage.

-The final input required by `prepare_mapped_signal.py` is a pre-trained basecaller model, which is used to determine the alignment between raw signal and reference sequence.
-An example of such a model (for DNA sequenced with pore r9) is provided at `models/mGru256_flipflop_remapping_model_r9_DNA.checkpoint`.
-This does make the entire training process somewhat circular: you need a model to train a model.
-However, the new training set can be somewhat different from the data that the remapping model was trained on and things still work out.
-So, for example, if your samples are a bit weird and whacky, you may be able to improve basecall accuracy by retraining a model with Taiyaki.
-Internally, we use Taiyaki to train basecallers after incremental pore updates, and as a research tool into better basecalling methods.
-Taiyaki is not intended to enable training basecallers from scratch for novel nanopores.
-If it seems like remapping will not work for your data set, then you can use alternative methods so long as they produce data conformant with [this format](docs/FILE_FORMATS.md).

 ## Convert to Bonito chunkify files
+Convert taiyaki chunkify file output using Bonito's convert-data and will creat the 4 .npy files required as input for bonito train
+* chunks.npy with shape (665899, 4800)
+* chunk_lengths.npy with shape (665899,)
+* references.npy with shape (665899, 400)
+* reference_lengths.npy shape (665899,)

+      bonito convert --chunks INT chunkify_file.hdf5 output_directory

 ## Training your own model (Bonito)